 What is Gigatrees?

 Genealogists and family historians have a lot of great options for creating both free and subscriber family trees.
 I've used many of them myself, and as good as many of them are, I found that they were all still missing the features I wanted most.
 That is why I developed Gigatrees.
 Gigatrees' focus is on evidence-based genealogy.
 It promotes the use of source documentation for every genealogical claim and provides useful extensions for formalizing that documentation.
 Many of its unique features are not found in any other products, such as an auto-generated reliability assessment for every claim, which indicates the liklihood that the claim is true based on the documentation you provide.
-Your visitors will appreciate these reliability assessments (sometimes called logical qualifiers) when visiting your family tree online, as it saves them loads of time double-checking your research.
+Your visitors will appreciate these reliability assessments when visiting your family tree.
 You will find it useful as well, as it highlights areas where your documentation might be lacking.
 Gigatrees also performs a thorough data analysis, comparing event dates between related individuals and highlights when inconsistencies are found.
 Data validation is probably Gigatrees' most popular feature.
 The integrated blogging feature allows genealogists to include proof arguments, and family historians to provide colorful background about their ancestors' lives.
 The integrated blog allows users to create an ever expanding picture of their family history limited only by their imagination (and their writing talents).